A direct approach to tree-guided feature aggregation for high-dimensional regression: Computation

 \subsection{Overview}

 The optimization problem \eqref{beta-hat} combines a smooth loss \(g\) and the nonsmooth but convex tree penalty \(\lambda\Omega_{\mathcal T,w}\).
-For linear and logistic models we use the usual quadratic and cross-entropy losses

-In both cases, $g$ is convex and differentiable with Lipschitz-continuous gradient.
-Thus, we can apply the accelerated proximal gradient descent algorithm \citep{nesterov1983method,parikh2014proximal}, with details provided in Appendix.
+For linear and logistic regression, we use the usual quadratic and cross-entropy losses In both cases, $g$ is convex and differentiable with Lipschitz-continuous gradient.
+Thus, we can apply the accelerated proximal gradient descent algorithm \citep{nesterov1983method,parikh2014proximal}, with details provided in the Supplementary Materials \ref{appendix.compute}.
 The algorithm iteratively updates the optimization variable $\beta$ through the proximal operator of $\lambda\Omega_{\mathcal T,w}$.
 Specifically, for a step size $\tau > 0$, the $(t+1)$-th iterate is given by

 Thus, the crux of computing \eqref{beta-hat} is evaluating \eqref{eq.def.prox}.
 With overlapped penalty terms in general, the proximal operator usually requires a numerical solution.
 Remarkably, in our setting, we show that it can be evaluated using a simple, non-iterative one-pass algorithm.